 Interplanting: Plant cucumbers with bush beans, corn, dill, eggplant, lettuce, melon, squash, and tomatoes.

-Container Growing Cucumbers: Choose a container 8 inches (20 cm) wide 12 inches (30 cm) deep.
+Container growing cucumbers: Choose a container 8 inches (20 cm) wide and 12 inches (30 cm) deep.
 Use a trellis or support to increase yields.

 - 6 weeks before the last frost in spring: start seed indoors.